 By KBB.com Editors

-The highlight of the Avenger's optional equipment list is the comprehensive uconnect navigation, entertainment and communication system.
-Other standouts include a six-CD/DVD/MP3/SIRIUS satellite Boston Acoustics sound system, Bluetooth cell phone connectivity, heated front seats, traction and stability control, leather seats and a power sun roof.
+The highlight of the 2011 Dodge Avenger's optional equipment list is the comprehensive Uconnect navigation, entertainment and communication system.
+Other standouts include a 6.5-inch touch screen CD/DVD/MP3/HDD radio with 30-gigabyte hard drive, Voice Command and USB interface, Sirius Satellite Radio, Boston Acoustics speaker package, Bluetooth cell phone connectivity with streaming audio, eight-way power driver's seat, automatic climate control, auto on/off headlamps, heated front seats, leather seats, remote start, 18-inch wheels and a power moonroof.

 2.4-liter in-line 4